 How to burn the copied protected DVD video to a DVD on Mac?
 As we are on a Mac, there are multiple ways to do it.

 Option 1: Copy Protected DVD to DVD on Mac via Finder

 Finder is the most universal method to copy DVD from ISO image and works on almost all versions of macOS later than El Capitan, including Ventura.
 Finder only supports burning non-protected ISO image files to a blank DVD.
-This is why we need to rip a protected DVD to video_TS on Mac first.
+This is why we need to copy a protected DVD to video_TS on Mac first.
 It's extremely easy to do it.

-- Insert a blank writable disc into the Mac's disk drive.
+Step 1: Insert a blank writable disc into the Mac's disk drive.
 Then open a new Finder window, navigate to the ISO image file and single click on it to select.

-- Next, on the Finder menu bar, click on File > select Burn Disk Image at the bottom of the list.
+Step 2: Next, on the Finder menu bar, click on File > select Burn Disk Image at the bottom of the list.
 You can also right-click on the ISO image file and choose Burn Disk Image.
 It will then start the burning process immediately.